What Is This All About???

 Abortion

-shape by what I say next.
+bent out of shape by what I say next.

 I am not Pro-Choice or Pro-Life.